 You’ll find the books you need to read for your programme in your module reading lists on Canvas.
-For independent research, use an ‘everything except articles’ search on Library Search or browse our e-book collections.
+For independent research, use an ‘everything except articles’ search on Library Search or browse core subject collections.

 Library Search is our library catalogue; a powerful search engine that holds records for all the physical and electronic items that you have access to here at Newcastle University.